 - Type of cheer (cards, letters, art).

-- You can also write a message such as, “From your Friends in Mrs. Smith’s 5A class, Whittier Primary School,” on the package or each item, if you would like.
+- You can also write a message, such as “From your Friends in Mrs. Smith’s 5A class, Whittier Primary School,” on the package or on each item if you would like.